OlivierMounicq/Powershell/ExtractDataFromFile.md

 ## Extract data from file

-We have this file and we want to extract the name
+We have this file and we want to extract the name the stored procedures:

 ```txt